-On Tuesday, January 9, America’s Next Top Model will return for its 24th cycle.
+America’s Next Top Model aired its 24th cycle in 2018.
 Take that in for a minute.
 TWENTY FOUR CYCLES!

-But for 14 years, ANTM has been giving girls (and for a short time, boys) from all of over the country, from all walks of life, the chance to actually live out their dream.
+But for 14 years, ANTM has been giving girls (and for a short time, boys) from all over the country, from all walks of life, the chance to actually live out their dreams.

 Contestants from the show have gone on to appear in the pages of Vogue (American and international editions), Cosmo, Glamour, Elle, and Complex, to name a few.
 They’ve walked the runway for Alexander McQueen, Steve Madden, Guess, Prada, Carolina Herrera, and Marc Jacobs.
 They’ve landed campaigns for Nine West, Gap, Calvin Klein, Pantene, American Apparel, and Nike.

 A few even made their way onscreen — cycle 22 winner Nyle DiMarco landed guest roles on Difficult People and Switched at Birth (after winning the mirror ball trophy on DWTS, of course).
-Cycle 11’s Analeigh Tipton starred opposite Steve Carrell in Crazy, Stupid, Love; Cycle 3’s Yaya DaCosta appeared opposite Oprah in The Butler; Cycle 18’s AzMarie is currently on Empire as Hakeem’s BFF; and cycle 21’s Winnie Harlow made cameo’s in Beyonce‘s Lemonade, and more importantly, is friends with Drake.
+Cycle 11’s Analeigh Tipton starred opposite Steve Carrell in Crazy, Stupid, Love; Cycle 3’s Yaya DaCosta appeared opposite Oprah in The Butler; Cycle 18’s AzMarie starred on Empire as Hakeem’s BFF; and cycle 21’s Winnie Harlow made cameos in Beyonce‘s Lemonade, and more importantly, is friends with Drake.

 Considering most competition reality shows take contestants and spit them out without a care, it’s actually pretty impressive that Tyra has launched the career of so many young women, especially since many of the contestants have zero experience, zero money, and zero connections prior to this.